Fire Season 2026

 Are campfires allowed during Stage 1 fire restrictions?

-Stage 1 bans open fires, charcoal grills, and smoking outside enclosed vehicles.
-You can still use gas or propane stoves and grills with an on/off switch.
-Fire rings and campfire pits at developed campgrounds are typically also banned under Stage 1.
-Always check the specific county order because some counties define Stage 1 differently.
+Stage 1 bans open fires, charcoal grills, and smoking outdoors.
+Gas or propane stoves with an on/off valve are allowed in most jurisdictions.
+Fire rings at developed campgrounds are typically also banned.
+Always check the specific county order.

 Can I use a backpacking stove during fire bans?

-We check USFS, BLM, county sheriff offices, and Colorado Parks and Wildlife at least weekly during fire season (May through October).
+We check USFS, BLM, county sheriff offices, and Colorado Parks and Wildlife at least weekly during fire season (May–October).
 During high-risk periods, we update more frequently.
-Your trip plan always reflects the latest restrictions at the time of generation.
+Your trip plan always reflects the latest restrictions.

 Is ColoradoPeakPlan affiliated with the government?

 No. We are an independent trip planning service built in Salida, Colorado.
-We aggregate publicly available fire restriction data from federal and county agencies to make trip planning easier.
+We aggregate publicly available fire restriction data from federal and county agencies.
 Always verify restrictions with the issuing agency before your trip.

 Start planning free.
 Pro members get real-time fire ban alerts, gear lists, and PDF export.
 Use code OPENING50 for 50% off your first month.